flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 Network Download/upload speeds 4G latency (ms)

-EE delivered the highest download speeds in Opensignal's September 2023 mobile network tests, recording average speeds of 40.0Mbps.
-Its upload speeds are the best too at an average of 9.3Mbps.
+EE delivered the highest combined download speeds in Opensignal's September 2024 mobile network tests, recording average speeds of 45.9Mbps.
+Its combined upload speeds are the best too at an average of 9.8Mbps.
 These speeds use a combination of all available network types – so 5G, 4G and 3G.

 Latency results weren’t included, but they can be found in an earlier April 2020 report, in which the network also fared well, leading the pack with a latency of 36.0ms.
 Latency is the delay experienced when sending and receiving data on the network and is an important consideration to those who play online games.

-When operating purely on 5G, EE’s speeds are higher than in the chart of course, with a median of 144.6Mbps according to 2023 data from RootMetrics, while according to September 2023 results from Opensignal, EE has an average 5G download speed of 99.5Mbps.
+When operating purely on 5G, EE’s speeds are higher than in the chart of course, with the same 2024 Opensignal report finding its average download speed was 96.8Mbps.

 Traffic Management